vitouphy/usl_dialogue_metric/README.md

 ```

 ## Pre-Trained Models
-Link to the weights of VUP, NUP, MLM metric trained on [DailyDialog](https://arxiv.org/abs/1710.03957) dataset.
-Download the weight and unzip the files into `checkpoints` directory.
+Click [here](https://drive.google.com/file/d/1Kinwz0o473X_FVY6TmGAVRRGDXBo4CSO/view?usp=sharing) for link to the pre-trained weights of VUP, NUP, MLM metric trained on [DailyDialog](https://arxiv.org/abs/1710.03957) dataset.
+Download the weight and unzip the files into a directory.

 ## Usage